odedstein/fs-2024-csci-599-exercise-6/README.md

 - a vector `J` that maps the indices of `G` into the corresponding index in `F` that the decimated face originated from; and
 - a vector `I` that maps the indices of `U` into the corresponding index in `V` that the decimated face originated from.

+You can either implement your own callback functions `decimate_cost_and_placement_callback`, `stopping_condition`, `pre_collapse`, and `post_collapse`, or you can use libigl's predefined interface.

+*Make sure to [explicitly instantiate your decimate.cpp function](https://en.cppreference.com/w/cpp/language/function_template#Explicit_instantiation) if you define your own callbacks - otherwise the C++ linker will not work correctly.*

 Read the definitions in `igl/decimate_callback_types.h` to see exactly how the callback functions should be specified.
 These callback functions require edge flap data as computed by libigl as input.